Project grant application information

 The University of Oregon's Wayne Morse Center for Law and Politics awards grants annually to community and statewide organizations, and University of Oregon faculty, departments, programs, and student organizations to support projects, events and activities related to the Center’s two-year themes of inquiry.
 Past projects include lectures, conferences, classes, grassroots trainings, education on pressing policy issues, a mobile lending-library of tools for unhoused Eugenians, performances, student journals, research resulting in policy proposals, film festivals, and much more.

 Project activities funded by the Wayne Morse Center must take place during the University of Oregon's fiscal year, which begins July 1 and ends on June 30 the following year.
-The Center is able to release award funding at the beginning of August.
+The Center is able to release award funding to UO campus units in July.
+Unfortunately, due to the change in fiscal year, there is an unavoidable lag time for non-UO entities.
+Those funds may not be available until the beginning of August.

 Most awards range from $2,000 to $6,000; the maximum amount is $10,000.